A car's age impacts auto insurance costs, with older cars being cheaper to insure as they depreciate.

 While older cars are generally cheaper to insure than newer cars, there are exceptions to this rule.

-Depreciation - A car's value goes down over time, so the insurer wouldn't need to pay out as much if it is written off.
-As replacement costs are lower for older cars, so are the insurance premiums.
+1. Depreciation - A car's value goes down over time, so the insurer wouldn't need to pay out as much if it is totaled.
+Replacement costs are lower for older cars and so are the insurance premiums.

-Lower Repair Costs - Older cars are easier and cheaper to repair than newer cars, which often require special parts and advanced technology.
+2. Lower Repair Costs - Older cars are easier and cheaper to repair than newer cars.
+Newer cars frequently require special parts and newer expensive technology.
 Used or aftermarket parts for older cars are also more available, so repair costs are lower.

-Less Coverage Required - If you're financing a car, the lender will require full coverage.
-However, once the vehicle is paid off, the owner can opt for state minimum liability coverage, which is much cheaper.
-Many older cars are fully owned, so their drivers can lower their insurance coverage and premiums.
+3. Less Coverage Required - If you're financing a car, the lender will require full coverage.
+Once the vehicle is paid off, the owner can reduce coverage to only state minimum liability, which is much cheaper.
+Many older cars are fully paid off, so their drivers can lower their insurance coverage and also their premiums.

 Why Could Older Cars Be More Expensive to Insure?